yduf/yduf.github.io/_posts/2025-05-10-network-second-ip.md

 Check if you are using netplan or NetworkManager
 `cat /etc/netplan/1-network-manager-all.yaml ` => default to NetworkManager

+**this is dependant of the interface: changing a usb dongle will hide it.**

 {% highlight bash %}
 $ nmcli connection show
 # You'll see something like: NAME: Wired connection 1 ...
 DEVICE: enp0s3